Welcome!

 News:

 Haas, V. I., Bogatyrev, K., Abou-Chadi, T., Klüver, H., Stoetzer, L. F. (2025).
-The Electoral Effects of State-Sponsored Anti-LGBTQ Measures conditional accept at the Journal of Politics
+The Electoral Effects of State-Sponsored Anti-LGBTQ Measures.
+Accepted at The Journal of Politics.